-The Apollo cable system consists of 2 segments North and South, creating two fully diverse transatlantic paths.
-Apollo North connects the United Kingdom and the USA and Apollo South directly connects France and the USA.
+The Apollo cable system creates two fully diverse transatlantic paths.
+Apollo North connects the United Kingdom and the US, and Apollo South directly connects France and the US.

 The AC-1 (Atlantic Crossing 1) is a 14,000 km trans-Atlantic submarine cable system linking the USA and three European countries, the U.K., the Netherlands and Germany.

-The AC-2 (Atlantic Crossing 2, also known as Yellow) is a 6,400 km trans-Atlantic submarine cable system linking the USA and the UK.
+The Yellow cable system (also known as Atlantic Crossing 2, AC-2) is a 6,400 km trans-Atlantic submarine cable system linking the USA and the UK.